nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 running the Apache 2.4 Web server.
 These configurations are highly operating system specific and require a high degree of customization.

-The ownCloud instance itself is installed in ``/var/www/owncloud/``.
+The Nextcloud instance itself is installed in ``/var/www/owncloud/``.
 The following aliases are defined in an Apache virtual host directive:

 ::